wirebits/PicoHID-Web/README.md

    - Means circuit python is successfully flashed in the Raspberry Pi Pico or Pico W.
 5. Open `CIRCUITPY`.
    - There are two important things in it : `lib` folder and `code.py` file.
-6. Download Adafruit CircuitPython Bundle from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases)
+6. Download Adafruit CircuitPython Bundle from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases).
-   - Latest is `adafruit-circuitpython-bundle-9.x-mpy-20240709.zip`.
 7. Extarct the ZIP file.
 8. Go to the `lib` folder in the extracted ZIP file.
 9. Copy `adafruit_hid` folder in the `lib` folder of `CIRCUITPY`.